abonilla1/super-hero-party/README.md

  Though these Attributions are technically required I would like to sincerely thank the artists whose individual work make this website look great and operate smoothly.
 Thank you!

  Background image used on all pages: "Texture" by https://www.heropatterns.com/ by Steve Schoger who graciously provides these fantastic materials for free.

+ Special thanks to Amit Agarwal from Digital Inspiration to